tictackode/tictackode/README.md

 # 👋 Hi, I'm Regson Jaques!

 Welcome to my GitHub profile!
-I'm a passionate hobbyist coder who loves bringing ideas to life—especially through game development and playful programming challenges.
+I'm an Information Systems Bachelor that writes code even by hobby, aimming to become a better professional.
+I love to bring ideas to life, especially through game development and playful programming challenges.
 For years, I've been exploring C, C++, Java, Visual Basic and even Common Lisp and C#, building everything from classic game clones to experimental graphics effects.

 ## 🎮 Game Dev Playground